-Students are prepared for placements during the theory component of the 60-credit work-based learning module; WBL: Health and Social Care Practice.
-In the WBL module, an e-Portfolio is used as a record of practice experience corresponding to the Standards of the Care Certificate.
-Students are also introduced to the Essential Evidence required for the successful completion of the e-Portfolio and support is provided through the WBL handbook.
+Students are prepared for placements during the theory component of the 60-credit work-based learning module: WBL: Health and Social Care Practice (Year 1) and WBL: Health and Social Care Service Development (Year 2).
+In both WBL modules, an eportfolio is used as a record of practice experience corresponding to the Standards of the Care Certificate in Year 1 and the Guidance Statements of the SfH/SfC Code of Conduct in Year 2.
+Evidence required for the successful completion of the e-Portfolio and support is provided through the WBL handbook.

 Students are supported in practice by a Practice Mentor and an Academic Mentor.
-The Practice Mentor is a nominated member of staff from the practice setting who is an experienced practitioner; their role is to support the student during their work-based practice.
-The Practice Mentor will normally hold a registered qualification - e.g. social worker, nursing or a registered manager's qualification - and have a minimum of two years post-registration experience.
-The Practice Mentor provides learning opportunities and resources relevant to the programme and ensures a safe learning environment.
+The Practice Mentor is a nominated member of staff from the practice setting who is an experienced practitioner.
+The Practice Mentor role is to support the student during their work-based practice.
+The Practice Mentor will normally hold a registered qualification e.g. social worker, nursing or a registered manager's qualification - and have a minimum of two years post-registration experience.
+The Practice Mentor provides learning opportunities and resources relevant to the programme and ensure a safe learning environment.